 - What’s the Word: Inclusivity in Language: Interactive workshop on inclusive language and evolving standards offered through POD.

 The team also does extensive outreach and is available to present at meetings or events.

 Stay tuned for more as the team’s work progresses.

 About the team

-DEI Recruiting Consultant
+Diversity Recruiting Consultant

 Diversity Equity & Inclusion Specialist

+Virginia previously served as the assistant to the assistant vice president of Labor Relations in UWHR, and she has a Master’s in Public Administration from Seattle University.
+She brings her deep commitment to diversity, access and social justice to her role and to UWHR’s Diversity Committee.
 Prior to joining UW, Virginia worked and volunteered for a number of non-profits in the Seattle area, including El Centro de la Raza, Casa Latina and United Way, as well as working as a program coordinator for the School of Public Health.

 Bethany Hamamoto Robinson

 Dedicated to social justice, diversity, equity and inclusion, Bethany utilizes her human resources experience, policy knowledge and analytical skills to conduct workforce data analysis with a DEI lens.
 Bethany works to identify gaps, anomalies and trends that might help inform recruiting, hiring, employee engagement and retention, and consults with colleagues throughout UWHR to evaluate data and develop metrics.
 Bethany also brings her singular expertise to developing and delivering DEI-related courses for POD, both for a general audience and specifically for BIPOC staff, and presenting at the UWHR Community of Practice and other venues.